katherinevfry/best-reads/README.md

 - As a user I should be able to see all my books on one view.
 - As a user I should be able to review a book.
 - As a user I should be able to rate a book on a scale of 1-5.
+- As a user I should be able to sort books by rating.
 - As a user I should only see my own books and bookshelves.
 - As a user I should be able to change which Bookshelf a book is on.
 - As a user I should be able to search for a book using the Google Books API.